 Elizabeth (Evans) Sparks died on June 24, 1893.
 She and Billy were buried in the "Sparks Cemetery," now called "The Old Boaz Cemetery."
 They had six children.

-b.
-William Wesley Sparks, son of Billy and Elizabeth (Evans) Sparks, was born on October 2, 1848, in Georgia.
-He was married to Allie B. Stewart on September 6, 1874.
+54.5.2 William Wesley Sparks was born October 2, 1848, in Georgia.
+He married Allie B. Stewart on September 6, 1874.
 She had been born in Georgia on February 17, 1847.
 She died on July 18, 1913, and Wesley (as he was called) died on August 20, 1915.
 They were buried in the Hillcrest Cemetery in Boaz.
 They were the parents of three children.

 The Brice Building.
 Dr. D. A. Morton standing by the auto.